gchq/sleeper/scripts/test/nightly/README.md

 cd sleeper
 ```

+### Configuration

-You can then configure the nightly tests inside the builder.
+You can configure the nightly tests inside the builder.
 Note that any files you put in the builder under the
 directory `/sleeper-builder` will be persisted between invocations of `sleeper builder`.
 Copy the configuration template
 out of the Sleeper Git repository so that it will not be overwritten when updating the repository, and edit it to
 configure the tests: